The Becket School

 The Becket School is a co-educational secondary Catholic school with academy status in West Bridgford, Nottinghamshire, England.
 It was formed in 1976 by the amalgamation of two schools, Corpus Christi Bi-Lateral School and Becket Grammar School for Boys.
-It is one of three Catholic secondary schools in the Greater Nottingham area, along with Christ the King and Trinity School.
+It is one of three Catholic secondary schools in the Nottingham Urban Area area, along with Christ the King and Trinity School.

 The school moved to its new site, on Wilford Lane, at the beginning of the 2009–10 school year and lies within the Diocese of Nottingham and the Parish of the Holy Spirit, West Bridgford.

 The school has a large catchment area covering parts of the City of Nottingham, Nottinghamshire and south-eastern Derbyshire, including such places as St Ann's, Carlton, Clifton, Long Eaton and West Bridgford.
 For Years 7 to 11 there are six forms, designated by the initial letters, B, E, N, P, R, and T, of six saints: Bernadette Soubirous, Edmund Campion, Nicholas Garlick, Patrick, Robert Ludlam and Thérèse of Lisieux.